-One of the last duties my father felt necessary to perform in this life was to ensure I knew the tragic circumstances my mother had endured as a girl, before she and my father were married while she was still living at home as a student.
+One of the last duties my father felt necessary to perform in this life was to ensure I knew the tragic circumstances my mother had endured as a girl, before she and my father knew each other and while she was still living at home as a student.

 He asked me drive him to the harbour at St Andrews, where a newish moon was rising through brindle clouds over the East Neuk, while the North Sea boiled and roared.
 Despite the fact that he had been slowly dying of metastatic bowel cancer for some time, I did not realise that this was going to be the conversation.

 He explained to me that he had made full provision for my mother’s further maintenance, that everything was in place for her safety for years to come.
 I knew these things of course.
 He skirted round stuff a bit and then wanted to know if I knew what had happened.
 At which point, I was initially unsure what he meant, until he started taking about the death of his mother-in-law, the grandmother I had never met, but whose influence continued to be felt long after her demise.
 After which in the conversation, I was able to join in more easily – for many years my mother and I had been enjoying long discourses about all sorts of stuff, including indeed the tragic events in her family that had persuaded her after much external cajoling that she should move away with her new husband and make a new family of which to be proud; much better than to repeat damage established in previous lives.
 My father was perhaps reassured, but also maybe taken aback a little and disarmed that I was able with such frankness to discuss stuff I knew only from speaking to my mother that he found difficult to discuss.
 I do not know.
 He was never a man who gave away much emotionally.
 But he never held a grudge.